Protecting the Pacific Northwest

 Sector Columbia River enjoys an interactive relationship with the public and the media.
 On occasion someone will need a copy of Coast Guard

-How to Make a FOIA Request: If you require a copy of Coast Guard records or information relating to a Search and Rescue case, you must submit a written request to Coast Guard Sector Columbia River (best sent via email@example.com).
-The request should indicate that it is being made "Pursuant to the Freedom of Information Act."
+How to Make a FOIA Request: If you require a copy of Coast Guard records or information relating to a Search and Rescue case or any other type of incident response, you must submit a written request to Coast Guard Headquarters office CG-611.
+The request should indicate that it is being made "Pursuant to the Freedom of Information Act".
 Describe the records you want as specifically as possible, furnish any facts or clues about the date, time, place, persons, events, subjects, or other details of the information or records you want.
 The requestor's name, address, and telephone number must also be included.
-This request should be sent via firstname.lastname@example.org (best) or may be faxed to the administration office at (503) 861-6352.
+This request may be sent via email to firstname.lastname@example.org (best) or may be faxed to (202) 475-3929.

 Attn: FOIA Officer